 - Try to interchange video steps with texts and assignments.

 - Videos where instructors speak fairly fast and with high enthusiasm are more engaging.
-Coach instructors to bring out their enthusiasm and reassure that they do not need to purposely slow down.
+Coach instructors to bring out their enthusiasm and remind them that they do not need to purposely slow down.

 - What is truly important for an educational video is a good quality of sound.